habiburrahman-mu/rabbitmq-getting-started/README.md

 Brains behind RabbitMQ.
 It can be of various types.

 - **Direct**:
   - Bind a queue to the exchange.
 While publishing message → requires the routing/ binding key.
 - **Default Exchange**:
   - It will create a queue automatically and queue name will be same as the routing key.
     - Binding: Routing key = queue name
 - **Topic:**
   - Message sent to a topic can’t have an arbitrary routing key - it must be a list of words
     - * (star) can substitute for exactly one word
     - \# (hash) can substitute for zero or more words
     - [https://www.rabbitmq.com/tutorials/tutorial-five-dotnet.html](https://www.rabbitmq.com/tutorials/tutorial-five-dotnet.html)
 - **Fanout Exchange:**
   - Routes messages to all the queues that are bound to it.
 It is like broadcasting the messages.
     - In this type of exchange, the routing key is not important.
-A message sent to a fanout exchange will go to all queues that are bound to it, irrespective of routing keys.
+A message sent to a faut exchange will go to all queues that are bound to it, irrespective of routing keys.
 - **Headers Exchange:**
   - Messages are routed based on arguments containing headers and optional values.
     - Headers exchanges ignore the routing key attribute.
     - A message is considered matching if the value of the header equals the value specified upon binding.
 - **Dead Letter Exchange:**
   - When a message can't be routed, is rejected, or expires, it can be sent to a DLX.
     - This is an exchange where these 'failed' messages are sent, providing a way to handle them differently from the normally processed messages.
 - **Alternate Exchange:**
   - If a message can't be routed to any queue (i.e., if there are no queues bound to the exchange, or none match the routing key), it can be sent to an AE.
   - This provides a safety net for messages that can't be routed properly.

 ### Routing Key